kurgankrull/kurgankrull/README.md

 - 👋 Hi, I’m @kurgankrull (aka the beast)
-- 👀 I’m interested in ... ruling the galaxy
+- 👀 I’m interested in ... princess lyssa
 - 🌱 I’m currently learning ... making interstellar relationships work
 - 💞️ I’m looking to collaborate on ... ruling the galaxy
 - 📫 How to reach me ... all the usual ways, the emerald seer, the widow, random chance, etc.